-Poland Holds Election in Momentous, Tight Presidential Runoff
+Poland's Momentous Presidential Runoff Too Close to Call

 But the ruling party has drawn criticism from EU leaders for taking steps to politically influence the justice system and the media in Poland.
 It has also deepened social rifts with verbal attacks on urban liberals and the LGBT community.

-Trzaskowski has vowed to close the social rifts and to continue the benefits policy.
+Trzaskowski vowed to close the social rifts and to continue the benefits policy.
 His support is strongest in larger cities and among more highly educated people.

-Due to the pandemic, the voting is being held under strict sanitary conditions.
+Due to the pandemic, the voting is being held under strict sanitary regulations.
 Poland has registered over 37,000 infections and almost 1,600 deaths.

 Voters must wear masks and gloves, maintain a safe distance and use hand sanitizer.
 They can use their own pens to mark ballots.
-Election officials must wear masks, too, and sit wide apart from each other.
-Ballot boxes will be regularly disinfected and the polling stations will be ventilated.
+Election officials must wear masks and sit wide apart from each other.
+Ballot boxes were being regularly disinfected and the polling stations were frequently ventilated.

-Voting stations remain open until 9 p.m.
-(1900 GMT), when exit polls will be released.
-The final official results are expected early in the week.